What does a doctor earn?

 In conclusion, a doctor's salary in Australia varies significantly depending on factors such as experience, specialisation, and location.
 Junior doctors in Australia typically earn the lowest salaries within the profession, with their earnings increasing as they gain experience and specialise in specific fields.
 Despite the variation in salaries, the medical profession in Australia remains a rewarding and lucrative career choice, offering numerous opportunities for growth and development.

-Psychiatrists, Gynaecologists, Emergency Medicine, GPs, pediatricians, and physicians are all in demand and have the ability to earn good money in Australia.
+Psychiatrists, Gynaecologists, Emergency Medicine, GPs, Pediatricians, Gastroenterologists, and Physicians are all in demand and have the ability to earn good money in Australia.

 How much does a doctor earn in New Zealand?